General Recycling Information

 For information regarding discarded, unused, or leftover portions of household products containing corrosive, toxic, ignitable, or reactive ingredients, see section on Household Hazardous Waste (HHW).

 A: EPS is not readily recycled in Oklahoma.
-There are only two places in OK that have the $100K machine required to densify it for recycling.
-Those places that do recycle EPS do so only for packaging items, not post-consumer waste like take-out containers or coffee cups because of the contamination by food or beverage residue.
-One potential post-recycling product is insulation made from EPS pellets.
+At time, there were two places in OK that had the $100K machine required to densify it for recycling.
+At this time, we know of no facilities in OK that recycle EPS whether it be packaging material or post-consumer waste like take-out containers or coffee cups.
+One potential post-recycling product is insulation made from EPS pellets, but that is not being pursued in OK as far as we know.

 EPS is messy stuff when it gets into the environment as it lasts indefinitely (even when broken into tiny pellets); it pollutes land and water and endangers wildlife.
-Furthermore, it’s made from petroleum, a non-renewable resource, so reduction is the best way to handle EPS.
+Furthermore, it’s made from petroleum refining processes, so reduction is the best way to handle EPS.

 The best thing to do about Styrofoam is to not use it!
 The next best thing is to reuse it.
 Some places like retail shipping stores, like Mail Boxes Etc., may take packing EPS to reuse it.